ChampionX Co. (NASDAQ:CHX) Expected to Announce Quarterly Sales of $644.50 Million

-Wall Street brokerages expect ChampionX Co.
-(NASDAQ:CHX) to post $644.50 million in sales for the current fiscal quarter, according to Zacks Investment Research.
-Two analysts have made estimates for ChampionX’s earnings, with the highest sales estimate coming in at $645.00 million and the lowest estimate coming in at $644.00 million.
-ChampionX reported sales of $247.75 million in the same quarter last year, which indicates a positive year-over-year growth rate of 160.1%.
-The firm is expected to issue its next quarterly earnings report on Monday, February 22nd.
+Equities research analysts predict that ChampionX Co.
+(NASDAQ:CHX) will post $644.50 million in sales for the current quarter, according to Zacks.
+Two analysts have provided estimates for ChampionX’s earnings, with the lowest sales estimate coming in at $644.00 million and the highest estimate coming in at $645.00 million.
+ChampionX reported sales of $247.75 million in the same quarter last year, which indicates a positive year over year growth rate of 160.1%.
+The company is scheduled to issue its next quarterly earnings results on Monday, February 22nd.

-On average, analysts expect that ChampionX will report full-year sales of $1.84 billion for the current fiscal year.
-For the next fiscal year, analysts anticipate that the firm will post sales of $2.72 billion, with estimates ranging from $2.69 billion to $2.76 billion.
-Zacks’ sales averages are a mean average based on a survey of research firms that follow ChampionX.
+On average, analysts expect that ChampionX will report full-year sales of $1.84 billion for the current year.
+For the next financial year, analysts forecast that the business will report sales of $2.72 billion, with estimates ranging from $2.69 billion to $2.76 billion.
+Zacks’ sales averages are an average based on a survey of research analysts that that provide coverage for ChampionX.

-ChampionX (NASDAQ:CHX) last announced its earnings results on Wednesday, November 4th.
-The company reported $0.03 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.07) by $0.10.
-The business had revenue of $633.53 million during the quarter, compared to the consensus estimate of $631.55 million.
-ChampionX had a negative return on equity of 2.67% and a negative net margin of 54.03%.
+ChampionX (NASDAQ:CHX) last issued its quarterly earnings data on Wednesday, November 4th.
+The company reported $0.03 earnings per share for the quarter, beating analysts’ consensus estimates of ($0.07) by $0.10.
+ChampionX had a negative net margin of 54.03% and a negative return on equity of 2.67%.
+The business had revenue of $633.53 million for the quarter, compared to analysts’ expectations of $631.55 million.

 ChampionX Company Profile